 \subsection{Reward Model-based Style Modeling}

-We evaluate the proposed reward model-based style modeling framework on the StyleDrive dataset.
-Specifically, we compare the style discrepancy metrics of the style vectors predicted by our reward model (\textbf{Ours}) with those of the ground-truth vectors (\textbf{GT}), considering both intra-style and inter-style differences.
+We evaluate the proposed reward model-based style modeling framework on the StyleDrive dataset by comparing the style discrepancy metrics of the style vectors predicted by our reward model (\textbf{Ours}) with those of the ground-truth vectors (\textbf{GT}), considering both intra-style and inter-style differences.
 Scenario-level segmentation is also performed to assess the model’s ability to capture fine-grained style variations.
-The results, measured by MMDSS and KL divergence, are summarized in Table~\ref{tab:rm}.
+The results, measured by MMDSS and KL divergence (Table~\ref{tab:rm}), show that the learned style vectors closely match the ground-truth representations.

-Overall, the proposed reward model effectively captures personalized driving styles, closely matching the ground-truth representations as in Table~\ref{tab:rm}.
 Intra- and inter-style MMDSS indicate that the learned style vectors align well with the real styles, with minor deviations in certain scenarios.
 Both MMDSS and KL divergence confirm that intra-style differences are smaller than inter-style differences within the same scenario.
 These results demonstrate that the reward model can effectively learn fine-grained personalized driving styles from user trajectories, with MMDSS providing a robust and interpretable measure of style consistency and separability.

-We then also conduct a similar analysis to verify the effect of our method on the Person2Drive dataset.
-We also compared the ground-truth and reward-model outputs at both intra- and inter-person levels to validate whether the reward model can effectively capture and represent driving styles across different individuals.
-Experimental results are illustrated in Figure~\ref{fig:rmp2d}.

-Figure~\ref{fig:rmp2d} shows that the reward-based style representations closely align with the ground-truth at both intra- and inter-person levels.
-MMDSS effectively captures the expected pattern, with smaller intra-person differences and larger inter-person differences.
-In contrast, KL values are notably lower, particularly for inter-person comparisons, due to their sensitivity to compact distributions.
+We then also conduct a similar analysis on the Person2Drive dataset to verify the effect of our method.
+Specifically, we compare the ground-truth and reward-model outputs at both intra- and inter-person levels to validate whether the reward model can effectively capture and represent driving styles across individuals.
+As illustrated in Figure~\ref{fig:rmp2d}, the reward-based style representations closely align with the ground-truth at both intra- and inter-person levels.
+MMDSS effectively captures the expected pattern, with smaller intra-person differences and larger inter-person differences, whereas KL values are notably lower, particularly for inter-person comparisons, due to their sensitivity to compact distributions.
 By directly comparing sample distributions, MMDSS provides a more robust and interpretable measure of style consistency and separability, confirming that the reward model reliably learns fine-grained, individualized driving styles.